plimantour/rai-agent/README.md

 The Container Apps provisioning script (`azure-container-apps/1-setup_app-raiassessment.sh`) auto-creates the Content Safety account (if missing) and assigns the managed identity the `Cognitive Services OpenAI User` and `Cognitive Services User` roles.
 End users do **not** require these roles; they only need to authenticate through the app registration and appear in `RAI-ASSESSMENT-USERS` (and `RAI-ASSESSMENT-ADMINS` for admin features).

+> **Heads-up:** The project `.dockerignore` intentionally excludes `.env` so your secrets never enter the container build context.
+Use the sync script documented below to publish environment variables to Azure Container Apps instead of copying `.env` into the image.

 ## 🏃 Running & Deployment

 Common preparatory commands (Azure):